intel-analytics/ipex-llm/docs/docs/APIGuide/Optimizers/OptimMethod.md

 OptimMethod is used to update model gradient parameters.We have defined SGD method, Adagrad method, etc.
 Details about those optim methods, you can refer to [Optim-Methods](Optim-Methods.md).
-Now, method construct parameters(e.g."learningRate") and internal training parameters(e.g."epoch") store in optim method instead of state(since version 0.2.0)
+Now, method construct parameters(e.g."learningRate") and internal training parameters(e.g."epoch") store in optim method instead of state(since version 0.2.0).
-Here is mainly to describe how to use those methods when training
+Here is mainly to describe how to use those methods when training.
 ### Set method ###
 **scala**
 ```scala